Digital twin vs digital shadow vs digital model: key differences explained

 Digital Twin vs Digital Shadow vs Digital Model: a technical comparison

-- Digital Model → not connected to real-time data
+- Digital Model → no real-time data connection

-- Digital Shadow → receives data from the physical system in a one-way flow (from physical to digital)
+- Digital Shadow → one-way data flow from physical to digital

-- Digital Twin → bidirectional real-time data exchange between physical and digital systems
+- Digital Twin → bidirectional data exchange between physical and digital systems

-In this context, the digital twin represents a modeling and simulation tool.
-On a broader scale, approaches such as the digital factory extend this concept to the entire production system. (further reading: comparison between digital twin, digital factory and smart factory).
+In practice, a digital model is mainly used to represent and validate a system, a digital shadow adds real-time visibility, and a digital twin adds the ability to simulate, predict and influence operations.
+On a broader scale, approaches such as the digital factory extend this concept to the entire production system. (further reading:comparison between digital twin, digital factory and smart factory).

-📖 Definition: A digital model is a 3D representation of a product, a plant or a production layout.
-It can be static or dynamic, but it is not connected to real production data.
+A digital model is a 3D representation of a product, plant or production layout.
+It can be static or dynamic, but it is not connected to real-time production data.

 • Design and configuration of systems